ericswpark/awipe/README.md

 4. Run awipe
 5. Factory reset from the Settings app, or if the Settings app force-closes due to low available storage space, then reboot to recovery and format the data partition.
 6. Give your device away or sell it

+# Is awipe really necessary?

+No, but also yes.
+On modern Android versions, the encryption key is discarded on factory reset, just like iOS.
+However, because manufacturers like to change Android and possibly make their distributions out of spec, it's possible that their wiping/encryption scheme has problems.
+In addition, older Android phones do not mandate encryption, or proper encryption at that.

+awipe makes it really hard for data recovery since we are writing randomized, encrypted data over your previous data.
+Because awipe fills up all of the available storage, it is unlikely that wear-leveling cells in the memory chips will retain enough of your previous information to be useful, if any.
+However, just like the warning written above, awipe makes no guarantees on the safety of your data.